Synchrones/Civilisations/README.txt

+This project is currently paused, maybe I'll come back to it some day...

-Here is the Civilisations mod, I'm curently working on it and it will maybe be realseased one day...
+Here is the Civilisations mod for Minecraft, I'm curently working on it and it will maybe be realseased one day...
 I don't know when...
 Thank's to Neilrom for helping me on the textures!